What You Need to Know About the UN Sustainable Development Goals Before You Build or Renovate

 Life below water – Conserve and sustainably use the oceans, seas and marine resources

 Homes anywhere can minimize water waste and the waste in general that enters water streams and can wash up in our oceans.
-Products for reusing greywater are also a smart addition to any green home as they can lessen the strain on aging sewer systems and save potable water for critical needs.
+Products for reusing greywater are also a smart addition to any green home as they can lessen the strain on aging sewer systems, preventing sewage runoff during storms and saving potable water for critical needs.

 Life On Land – Sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss

 Enhancing our environment’s biodiversity can start in your own backyard.
 Simply by incorporating local flora in your landscaping you can help support biodiversity and local fauna, sequester carbon dioxide and provide more oxygen.
-Ensuring that the materials you use are sustainably source, such as using FSC-certified wood, is also important.
+Planting trees is a beautiful way to draw carbon from the atmosphere and store it safely.
+Also Ensure that the materials you use are sustainably sourced, such as using FSC-certified wood.

 Peace, Justice and Strong Institutions – Promote just, peaceful and inclusive societies